 Even doing something necessary like plant cleaning will use up a large amount of water; water that simply can’t be flushed back into the sewer.

-Castle Water’s specialist partners can help businesses, that have to carry out wastewater treatment on an industrial scale, lower their water output, use technology to improve water efficiency, and most importantly, keep costs down.
+Castle Water’s specialist partners can help businesses, that have to carry out industrial wastewater treatment, lower their water output, use technology to improve water efficiency, and most importantly, keep costs down.

 Industrial wastewater treatment takes a large volume of affected material, processes it through different stages and gets the remaining effluent to a stage where it can be safely disposed of.